Testing Management: What It Really Means to Lead Quality

 No audio or video streaming app testing projects are completely identical: applications come with different functionality, platform compatibility, and UI elements, which is why the strategy for testing these applications will always be unique and based on the specifics of the project.
 However, when testing media and entertainment applications, testers often focus on the same things and use the same techniques to ensure optimal app performance and UX.
 These are the types of testing required to deliver high-quality streaming services to users.

-1. Performance Testing
+1. Performance testing

-• Load Testing: To check how the system behaves under expected user traffic.
+• Load testing: To check how the system behaves under expected user traffic.

-• Stress Testing: To identify the app’s breaking point by testing it with traffic beyond expected limits.
+• Stress testing: To identify the app’s breaking point by testing it with traffic beyond expected limits.

-• Latency Testing: To measure delays in content delivery, crucial for live streaming apps.
+• Latency testing: To measure delays in content delivery, crucial for live streaming apps.

-2. Functional Testing
+2. Functional testing

-3. Network Testing
+3. Network testing

 Streaming apps rely on internet connections.
 This type of testing evaluates how well the app handles different network conditions, such as varying speeds, high latency, and packet loss.
 Testing under different network conditions ensures minimal disruption to the user experience.

-4. Buffering and Streaming Quality Testing
+4. Buffering and streaming quality testing

-This activity tests the buffering mechanisms and the adaptive bitrate streaming (ABR) technology, which adjusts the video quality based on available bandwidth.
+This activity tests the buffering mechanisms and the adaptive bitrate streaming technology, which adjusts the video quality based on available bandwidth.
 This ensures minimal buffering and continuous playback, regardless of network conditions.

-5. Device Compatibility Testing
+5. Device compatibility testing

 Since media apps run on a wide range of devices, from smartphones to smart TVs, testing for compatibility is essential.
 This testing ensures the app works properly on different: